Healthy Air is important! Why do we need to humidify the air in the winter?

 Advantages of Optimally Treated Air

-- You and your family will sleep better.
+You and your family will have higher quality sleep.
 Dry air is not good for you.
 Enjoy better and more restful sleep when the humidity is right.

 Where does the pollution come from?